wujastyk/GRETIL-mirror/README.md

 GRETIL's zip files have been excluded from this mirror.
 GRETIL's CSX- and REE- encoded files have been excluded from this mirror.
 All files here are Unicode.

+As far as I understand, all GRETIL files are also available in the [../corpustei](https://github.com/wujastyk/GRETIL-mirror/tree/main/gretil.sub.uni-goettingen.de/gretil/corpustei) directory in TEI/XML encoding, with the exception of the _Mahābhārata_.

 The bash script used to gather the files for this Github archive is:
 ```bash